A Map of New England

-A Map of New England, officially entitled A map of New-England, being the first that ever was here cut, and done by the best pattern that could be had, which being in some places defective, it made the other less exact: Yet doth it sufficiently show the situation of the country & conveniently well the distances of places, is an early regional map of New England, published in 1667.
-It was created by engraver John Foster, and published as a visual guide to clergyman William Hubbard's publication A Narrative of the Troubles with Indians in New England, From the Planting Therof, to the Present Time.
+A Map of New England, officially entitled A map of New-England, being the first that ever was here cut, and done by the best pattern that could be had, which being in some places defective, it made the other less exact: Yet doth it sufficiently show the situation of the country & conveniently well the distances of places, is an early regional map of New England, published in 1677.
+It was created by engraver John Foster, and first published as a visual guide to clergyman William Hubbard's 1677 publication A Narrative of the Troubles with Indians in New England, narrating his perspective of King Philip's War (1675–78).
 Originally printed and published in Boston, it is the first map known to have been published in the Western Hemisphere.

 Description

 A woodblock print measuring 31 x 40 cm (12 x 16 in), depicted with a 1:900,000 scale, the map is the first domestically published map of New England, made 29 years after the first printing press arrived in the Massachusetts Bay Colony in 1638.
 Around that time, Foster was thought to be the only skilled woodblock engraver in Boston, as he set up shop in 1674.

 The map is depicted in an unorthodox manner, with the west part of New England on the top of the page, extending as far west as New Haven, Connecticut and the northern regions (present day New Hampshire) extending to the right side.